What is the EU-U.S. Privacy Shield?

 So that's why we take personal data privacy very seriously.
 Every email uploaded to our service could be personal data.
 From time to time customers send us extraordinary amounts of personal data that is far and above simple email addresses.
 In the interests of security, compliance and frankly, just good manners, we have created a framework of extremely secure best practise that we adhere to.

-It ends with our ISO 27001 certification.
+That framework begins with our ISO 27001 and ISO 90001 certification.
 Our information and security management systems are certified to this internationally recognised compliance level.

 You can trust us with your data.